Santa Clara County Needs Boosters for Healthcare Workers and Other High-Risk Environments - ExBulletin

 “Our incidents here in Santa Clara County are skyrocketing,” Cody said.
 “And most of them are omicrons.”

-The mission went further than the state order announced on 22 December, requiring only healthcare professionals to receive boosters.
-On Monday, Contra Costa County issued a similar order, Also includes law enforcement officers and firefighters..
+However, not everyone is convinced that workers should be vaccinated.
+Vito Impastato, president of the union representing the captain of the Contra Costa County Fire District, said the mission was not a real effort to curb COVID-19 cases, but a “political move.”

+“I feel this big concern about the next variant and the next variant after that,” says Impastato.
+“Looking at what we’ve done in the last two years with not having so many cases of illness in our department, it just feels like a shot in the dark-the pun is intended. not.”

-Santa Clara County obligations allow religious exemptions and workers who do not receive boosters will be reassigned to a lower risk work environment.
+Santa Clara County’s obligations allow religious exemptions, and workers who do not receive boosters will be reassigned to a less risky work environment.

-Cities are looking at similar requirements.
-Proposed by Mayor of San Jose Samuri Card on December 21st All city employees and visitors to city-owned venues are required to take booster shots.
-The city council will consider the proposal next month.

 Mid-December, Cody Warning about the “flood” of the Omicron incident that hits the county..
-The forecast is foresighted, with the number of cases increasing from about 250 on December 16th to more than 1,000 by December 23rd.
+The prediction proved to be visionary — the number of cases increased from about 250 per day on 16 December to over 1,000 per day by 23 December.
 This is the latest data quoted by Cody.

-This surge reflects a significant increase in the number of cases across the Bay Area.
-On Tuesday, the California Department of Public Health released data showing cases of Omicron.
-Above the delta peak this summer..
-Cody said the number of cases of COVID by Omicron is expected to be even worse than last winter, when the county experienced an average of more than 2,000 cases per day.

 “Even a little bit will have a big impact on our hospital,” she said.
 “And that’s what we’re concerned about.
-That’s why we’re trying to do everything we can to protect our healthcare system.
+That’s why we’re trying to do everything we can to protect our healthcare system, so we can serve everyone.”

-Immunization rates in Santa Clara County are still some of the highest in the country, with 81.2% of the county’s total population receiving at least two doses, but booster coverage remains a challenge.
-Cody said on Tuesday that 52% of eligible county residents received boosters and 67% of residents over the age of 65 received boosters.
+Santa Clara County’s vaccination rate remains one of the highest in the country, with 81.2% of the county’s total population receiving at least two doses, but booster vaccination rates remain a challenge.
+According to Cody, 52% of residents in the county are boosted, and 67% of residents over the age of 65 are boosted.

+In a statement, President April Verrett of SEIU Local 2015, a union representing more than 1,000 skilled nursing facility workers in the county, said she would support the mission.

+“We continue to believe that vaccination, including boosters, is the best weapon available in the fight against this pandemic, protecting it from infection and delaying the development of variants,” Bellett said.
+She added that people exempt from boosters should be detained and called to nursing homes “to ensure that vaccine obligations must take into account staff shortages.”

 Sources